Don Fanucci: In the original novel and The Godfather Part II

-Fanucci is a notorious Black Hand extortionist in Little Italy who supports himself by demanding and collecting protection money from neighborhood businesses.
+Fanucci is a notorious Black Hand extortionist who is the padrone of Little Italy.
+He supports himself by demanding and collecting protection money from neighborhood businesses.
 Vito Corleone (Robert De Niro) witnesses Fanucci threatening to disfigure a young girl when her father refuses to pay him and is about to intervene when he is stopped by his friend, Genco Abbandando, who tells him who Fanucci really is.
 Vito also loses his job as a grocery clerk when Fanucci strong-arms Genco's father into employing his nephew.

 In the novel and in The Godfather Saga, the film adaptation re-edited for television, Vito witnesses an attack on Fanucci by two young men who are tired of Fanucci's oppression over the neighborhood.
 Although Fanucci screams for help, nobody comes to his rescue and the two youths rob him, slash his throat, and leave him for dead.
 Vito knows from his own experiences that a real Don would never travel anywhere without bodyguards, nor would anyone dare to attack him in public for fear of retaliation.
 Vito begins to suspect that Fanucci's power comes from the threat of force rather than force itself.

 One day, while Vito is driving a load of stolen merchandise, Fanucci suddenly jumps onto the moving vehicle.
 He explains how he knows that Vito, Peter Clemenza (Bruno Kirby), and Sal Tessio (John Aprea) have committed several robberies and are now trying to fence the stolen goods.
-He demands a cut of $200 each from the three men; however, he states that he is willing to take less if his estimations of the cargo's value are wrong, and says he will report Vito to the police if his demands are not met.
+He demands that Vito and his friends "wet my beak" by giving him a cut of $200 each from the three men.
+While he is willing to take less if his estimations of the cargo's value are wrong, he threatens to report Vito to the police if his demands are not met.
 This confirms Vito's suspicions that Fanucci is not as powerful as he claims, since a real Don would not get the police involved in his business unless he had no other way to enforce his will.

 Vito assures Fanucci that he will convince his friends to pay him.
 That night, Vito meets with Clemenza and Tessio over dinner and expresses hesitations about paying Fanucci.
 They both tell Vito that they must pay, and when Vito mentions that he knows two bookies across town who don't pay Fanucci anything, Tessio and Clemenza insist that someone else must collect from them for Fanucci's boss, the powerful and feared Black Hand leader Maranzalla, who is the true power behind the Don.
+Vito then tells Clemenza and Tessio that he plans to get Fanucci to take less money, intending to "make him an offer he don't refuse."
 Vito meets with Fanucci but offers only $100.
 Impressed with the young man's courage, Fanucci tells Vito he will find him work in his organization for good money.
 Vito is now convinced Fanucci is all talk.